tmbb/incendium/README.md

 Each time you run a profiled function, a new stacktrace will be generated.
 Stacktraces are not currently saves, you can only access the latest one.
 In the future we might add a persistence layer that stores a number of stacktraces instead of keeping just the last one.

+[Here](https://hexdocs.pm/incendium/example-flamegraph.html) you can find an example flamegraph with explanations about how to interact with it .